FarronF/limerick-council-meetings/meetings/2024/11/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th October 2024.md

 Limerick City and County Council would implement a programme of establishing

+Playgrounds throughout our municipality targeting Teenagers.
+---
-Playgrounds throughout our municipality targeting Teenagers.--- *In proposing this motion Councillor Ryan (M) told the meeting following observations and local*
+*In proposing this motion Councillor Ryan (M) told the meeting following observations and local*

 *representation he had observed certain cohorts of young people in local communities who are*